apache/spark/python/docs/source/getting_started/install.rst

     conda activate pyspark_env

 You can install pyspark by `Using PyPI <#using-pypi>`_ to install PySpark in the newly created environment, for example as below.
-It will install PySpark under the new virtual environemnt ``pyspark_env`` created above.
+It will install PySpark under the new virtual environment ``pyspark_env`` created above.

 .. code-block:: bash